 Financial aid programs vary widely as to their precise qualifications, but awards are generally determined on the basis of the eligibility criteria of the specific aid program, and without regard to sex, age, race and ethnicity, color, religion, disability, national origin, sexual orientation, military status or marital status, although special opportunities for underrepresented student populations do exist.
 With the exceptions noted, the major financial aid programs are open to part-time as well as to full-time students.

 Most programs are open to United States citizens, nationals and permanent residents who have declared their intent to become United States citizens.
 Persons holding temporary student, exchange visitor or visitor visas are not eligible.

 A student’s eligibility cannot be determined until he or she provides full information about financial need by filing the Free Application for Federal Student Aid (FAFSA).
-All financial aid applications, as well as detailed descriptions of financial aid, are available on the Financial Aid office web site.
+All financial aid applications, as well as detailed descriptions of financial aid, are available on the Office of Financial Aid web site.
 You are advised to apply for all assistance programs for which you may be eligible at least six weeks before your expected date of enrollment.
 All financial aid programs must be applied for annually after the first of the year.